Sleeps: Sleeps 6 (plus cot)

 Great view from the kitchen too.
 And a nice modern fitted kitchen complete with large fridge and dishwasher.
 The freezer and washing machine are in the adjoining utility room.

 This holiday cottage in the Conwy valley has three bedrooms in total.
 All well proportioned and nicely laid out.
-One bedroom has a king sized bed, the next has a double bed and the third has twin beds.
+One bedroom has a king sized bed, the next also has a king size bed and the third has twin beds.
 All of them have plenty of wardrobe space, bed side lamps etc and the linen has been carefully chosen and go well with this light and cheerful property.
 Two bathrooms with wc’s.
 One has a spacious shower the other has a shower over bath arrangement.
 The heating and hot water run off a oil fired combi boiler so an unlimited supply of hot water is assured.

 Sleeps Sleeps 6 (plus cot)